matchbox American Kitchen + Spirit

 If you’re too young to remember that 80s rock ‘n roll band Kiss, you’re in luck.
 Two of the four members are now making a comeback on the “rock” scene with a memorable project called Rock & Brews.

 The Rock and Roll Hall of Famers Paul Stanley and Gene Simmons have opened a part sports bar and part classic rock vibe type of place.
 It is the first Rock & Brews to open in Texas.

 The diverse menu offers everything from Hawaiian street tacos or Chile cheese fries for an opening act to pizza, fish, meat, the signature wings with a choice of sauces.
 There are also special handcrafted burgers with seven serving combinations.
 The desserts are called Encores and the “Purple Rain” drops are chocolate filled donuts.
-There is also a pecan pie that is made from scratch.
+Or they have made from scratch pecan pie.

 The craft beer menu has plenty of choices and the dozen-plus big screens hanging around the large dining room have music videos or sports available all day.
-A fire pit on the patio is a cozy extra as are the live bands that play Thursday to Saturday each week.
+A fire pit on the patio is a cozy extra.
+There are also live bands that play Thursday to Saturday each week.
 An open décor with high ceilings, high tables and plenty of bar stools complete the ambiance.
 I have to recommend that diners indulge in the signature drink made with vodka called “Smoke on the Water.”